Golf Course Homes For Sale

 Butler Park Pitch & Putt is located on the northern edge of south Austin in trendy area code 78704, where nearby homes and condos run into the millions.
 Area amenities include Zilker Park, the Long Center for the Performing Arts, and the South Lamar (SOLA) and South Congress (SOCO) districts.
 Nearby neighborhoods include the Market District, the Warehouse District, West End, Bouldin, Zilker, and Travis Heights.
 Students attend Austin ISD.

 “The nine-hole Hancock Golf Course dates to 1899 as Texas’ oldest standing golf course,” shared Tucker.
 Former Austin Mayor Lewis Hancock, Jr. founded Hancock Golf Course, which was the original site of the Austin Country Club until 1946.
 Today, this popular par-35, hilly municipal course in the heart of Austin is known for its easy greens and challenging putting.
 It winds over Waller Creek with small, well-manicured greens.

-Just north of the University of Texas campus in zip code 78751, Hancock Golf Course is located near the Heart Hospital of Austin, Thinkery (Austin’s new children’s museum), Elisabet Ney Museum, and Dell Children’s Medical Center.
-Nearby neighborhoods include Hancock, Hyde Park, North University, Cherrywood, and Bryker Woods, with homes in its zip code currently ranging from the low $200’s to the mid $600’s.
+Just north of the University of Texas campus in zip code 78751, Hancock Golf Course is located near the Heart Hospital of Austin, Thinkery (Austin’s children’s museum), Elisabet Ney Museum, and Dell Children’s Medical Center.
+Nearby neighborhoods include Hancock, Hyde Park, North University, Cherrywood, and Bryker Woods.
 Children attend Austin ISD.

 Lions Municipal Golf Course